OneMadGypsy/fuzzquery/README.rst

 Documentation
 -------------

+The official documents can be viewed at `readthedocs <https://fuzzquery.readthedocs.io/>`_.
 A version of documents can be viewed by calling python's built-in ``help`` function on any part of the **fuzzquery** package.
-The official docs can be viewed at `readthedocs <https://fuzzquery.readthedocs.io/>`_.

 Examples
 ========